SK108045/AI-Conversational-Agent-with-Ollama/README.md

 ### 1. Apache Web Server

- You'll need a web server to run your PHP files.
+ You'll need a web server to run your PHP files and the LLM.
- Install and configure Apache:
+ First install and configure Apache:

  For Ubuntu:
  ```bash